Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 -

-Check if WSL is installed on your PC.
-To do this, run the following command in the CLI terminal:
+Check whether WSL is installed on your PC.
+To do this, run this command in the CLI terminal:

 wsl -l